openebs-archive/openebs-docs/docs/on_premise_solutions.md

 ## Run Sample Applications on the OpenEBS Setup

 -   Test the OpenEBS setup installed using the above procedure by deploying a sample application pod.
--   *run-hyperconverged-tests.yml* can be used to run tests on the hyperconverged installation.
+-   *run-hyperconverged-tests.yml* can be used to run tests.
 -   By default, all tests are commented in the above playbooks.
 Uncomment the desired test and execute the playbook.
 In the example below, a percona mysql DB is deployed on a hyperconverged installation.

         ciuser@OpenEBSClient:~/openebs/e2e/ansible$ ansible-playbook run-hyperconverged-tests.yml

--   Verify that the pod is deployed on the Kubernetes nodes along with the OpenEBS storage pods created as per the storage-class in the persistent volume claim, by executing the following command on the
+-   Verify that the pods are deployed on the Kubernetes nodes along with OpenEBS storage pods created as per the storage-class in the persistent volume claim, by executing the following command on the Kubernetes master.
-    Kubernetes master.

         name@MayaMaster:~$ kubectl get pods
         NAME                                                            READY     STATUS    RESTARTS   AGE